bomibonnie/website-hugo/content/authors/admin/_index.md

 - Visitors
 ---

-Greetings!
 I am a Ph.D student of political science at the University of Iowa.
 I received my B.A. in political science and M.A. in international relations from Seoul National University.
 My research and teaching interests include international conflict and cooperation, international rivalries, and political methodology.